CoCoSol007/simple-3D-renderer/README.md

 ## Usage

-in src/main.py you write your code like this:
+In src/main.py you write your code like this:

 ```python